Privacy Policy

 Legitimate interest

 As long as our interests are not overridden by your interests or fundamental rights and freedoms, we rely on legitimate interest as the lawful basis on which we collect and use your personal data.
-Our legitimate interests are the recruitment of staff for our business.
-The exchange of personal data of our candidates and client contacts is a basic, essential part of this process.
+Our legitimate interests involve recruiting staff for our business, and the exchange of personal data between our candidates and client contacts is an essential part of this process.

 We may also process your data to assert possible claims or defend against claims, which is our legitimate interest.